redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.26 (7 August 2015) =
+= 2.9.27 (13 August 2015) =

 *Bugs:*

-* Fixed a bug that could prevent the metaboxes from being dragged properly on the post/page edit screen.
+* Fixed a bug that could cause bulk downloads to fail.
+* Google reCaptcha should now work properly with AJAX submissions.
+* Calculations in regions that don't use decimals as separators shouldn't fail.

 == Changelog ==

+= 2.9.27 (13 August 2015) =

+*Bugs:*

+* Fixed a bug that could cause bulk downloads to fail.
+* Google reCaptcha should now work properly with AJAX submissions.
+* Calculations in regions that don't use decimals as separators shouldn't fail.

 = 2.9.26 (7 August 2015) =